INRIA/scikit-learn-mooc/jupyter-book/appendix/glossary.md

 ### model

-generic term that refers to something that can learn prediction rules from the data.
+Generic term that refers to something that can learn prediction rules from the data.

 ### overfitting